-Friday I wrote a post about how differently multiple myeloma can manifest itself in patients–and how different patients react to and follow their myeloma.
+Friday I wrote a post about how differently multiple myeloma can manifest itself in patients--and how different patients react to and follow their myeloma.
 I featured lifestyle columnist, Danny Parker, as on of my examples.
 Danny was kind enough to finish what I started in this month's column: Dear Pat and others, I little more